Ravagraid/TishanLaNotes/Species/Sapient/Kaluk Dathal.md

 They are few in number, of course, as their kind are rightfully feared as horrors that snatch the bodies of others, corrupt and capture and contort, only to replace it wholesale as a masquerade-form.
 Thusly then, why do they persist?
 If one were to ask, they would reply; To End.

 ## Generic

-### Scientific Classification

-TODO: Scientific Classification

-This can be the Phylum, Class, Binomial and/or Trinomial name of the species you are describing.

 ### Origin / Ancestry